cfsghost/makerboard/README.md

 MakerBoard is utility and emulation for development boards, it supports `MediaTek LinkIt Smart 7688` and `MediaTek LinkIt Smart 7688 Duo` currently.

+This project supported by __MakerCup Community__, visit [LinkIt-7688 Channel](https://gitter.im/MakerCup/linkit-7688) for more discussions.

 ## Installation

 MakerBoard can only be running on Linux.
 It depends on qemu and utilities which you need to install first.